KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 ### 3.4.e Return Values

 Return values just need an address of an Operation to send the return value too.
 Return values shall be written to the BOut that leads to the initiating Operation's BIn in an automated process.
-In the case that a different Operation's return address is needed Rooms may pass the return address of the as an input parameter as a TKN type.
+In the case that a different Operation's return address is needed Rooms may pass the return address of the as an input parameter as a kTKN type.

 ## 3.5 Generic Handshake